 In the digital marketing world, email’s ROI is unsurpassed.
-Data suggests that 82% of B2B companies use email marketing.
+Data suggests that 82% of B2B companies use email marketing and most professionals report checking their work emails up to 15 times a day – or roughly every 37 minutes.
 Furthermore, 86% of professionals prefer email for business communication.
-These are two reasons why most B2B organisations use email marketing.
+These are three reasons why most B2B organisations use email marketing.

 B2B companies need to leverage email marketing.
 In order to reap the benefits of email marketing, you need to follow these six email marketing tips.